mamunm/MatGNN/README.md

 > A python library written in pytorch lightning to train GNN for materials science research.

-Besides functionality to perform a typical GNN training, MatGNN's highlights are:

-- Data module
-- hyperparameter

 ## Installation

 To create a virtual environment for MatGNN using conda or mamba, run the following command: